If you’re using a Canon DSLR, you’ll need one of the best Canon EF lenses, and in this guide, we’ve picked the best examples for all budgets.

 - Weight: 125g

-The lens does exhibit vignetting at wide apertures, as well as distortion, but both are easily remedied in software.
+The lens does exhibit vignetting at wide apertures, as well as distortion – but both are easily remedied in software.
 Most importantly, the lens focuses accurately and gives consistently sharp, detailed images.
 With its bargain price, carry-everywhere size and highly competent imaging performance, this lens deserves to be high on the wish list of many a Canon APS-C DSLR user.

-Full Canon EF-S 24mm f2.8 STM review
+Read our full Canon EF-S 24mm f2.8 STM review.

 Best Canon walk-around lens: Canon EF 24-105mm f/4L IS II USM